notnotnescap/mntm-asset-packer/README.md

 Converts all frames to .png files and renames them to the correct format. (requires numbers in filenames)

-# Roadmap
+# Features added to the original asset packer
+note : the improved asset packer is backwards compatible with the original asset packer
-- [x] pack specific asset pack command
+- Packing specific asset packs
-- [x] create command
+- A create command to create the necessary file structure for an asset pack
-- [x] automatic file renaming
-- [x] automatic file conversion
+- Automatic file renaming and conversion
-- [x] convert .bm or .bmx files back to .png -> recover command
-- [ ] hopefully replace the current asset packer script
+- Asset pack recovery from compiled state